giuliopanda/database_press/README.md

 = 0.7.0 - 2022-07-24 =
 - Improved help and translation
-- Created a new class dbt_render_list in place of html-table-frontend.
+- Created a new class  Dbp_render_list in place of html-table-frontend.
 This made it possible to manage pagination and search in lists with more flexibility.
 - On frontend> list type editor it is now possible to add shortcode in the template engine [% html.pagination], [% html.search].
-- Added dbt_frontend_get_list filter: It allows you to redesign the display of a list in php.
+- Added dbp_frontend_get_list filter: It allows you to redesign the display of a list in php.
 - fixbug: no longer save data due to _default_alias_table in default value
 - figbug: Not all primary key columns appeared in the frontend tables
 - Improved the management of multiple tables in the frontend through the addition of the prefix parameter.
 Now you can use filters and pagination on multiple tables within the same page.